+Throughout history, sports have evolved and changed to include new disciplines and more advanced technology, however, these athletes' spirits have remained the same.
 Whether they have achieved unprecedented results and broken records with their feats, or they've gone from underdog to world champion, some sports stars have gripped our attention from the starting gun.

-Reflecting on the iconic sportsmen and women behind their equally iconic moments can inspire other and motivate them to pursue their ambitions.
+Reflecting on the iconic sportsmen and women behind their equally iconic moments can inspire others and motivate them to pursue their ambitions.
 Across a range of industries, the anecdotes of athletes ring true, be it a tale of resilience in times of challenge, or a story of prevailing against the odds, sports speakers resonate with audiences of all demographics.

 Top Moments That Made Sports History

 Check out our list of the greatest moments in sporting history, and the athletes behind them.

 A sportsman who embodies the spirit of the underdog, Eddie the Eagle didn’t make history for his winning results but rather his winning attitude.
 Determined to compete in the winter Olympics, after being unsuccessful in his downhill skiing event, Eddie pursued ski-jumping, a testament to his resilience.

 By the 1988 Calgary Olympics, Eddie was the only competitor of Team GB in the discipline, and despite coming in last place in both 70 and 90 meters, he came first in the nation's heart.

 As much a champion as his name states, Bob Champion achieved world-class results throughout his career as a jockey - but none more impressive than the 1981 Grand National.
 A feat in its own right, Bob’s win was even more heroic, having recently undergone gruelling cancer therapy, and still recovering at the time of the race.

 After being given just six months to live, Bob rode ahead of his competition for the entirety of the prestigious race and came out on top thanks to his mental strength.